AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-procurement.md

 ***

 The responsibility for whole of government ICT procurement moved from the Department of Finance to the Digital Transformation Agency in May 2017.
-This move is part of the agency’s expanded responsibility to deliver on the government’s [digital transformation agenda](https://www.dta.gov.au/what-we-do/transformation-agenda/).
+This move is part of the agency’s expanded responsibility to deliver on the government’s [Digital Transformation Agenda](https://www.dta.gov.au/what-we-do/transformation-agenda/).